avillegas1717/avillegas1717/README.md

 🤗 About Me:
 📸 Recently transitioned to tech after 17+ years in management and photography
-🎓 Graduated from Centriq's Full-Stack Development Bootcamp
+🎓 Graduated from a Full-Stack Development Bootcamp
 👩‍💻 Love networking with women in Kansas City transitioning into tech and teaching Inroductory coding